Belphonz/Starve-Style/docs/Global-Scope/Naming-Conventions-Constants.md

 # Naming Conventions : Constants

 Constant variables should be written with `SCREAMING_SNAKE_CASE`, and should be within a namespace.
+They should clearly describe what they are so they should be as long as they need to be.
 Example :
 ``` cpp linenums="1"
 namespace MAT